Skip to main content

 Pavement café boundaries and enclosures

-All furniture must be removed outside the licensed period and also when the pavement café is not operating within the licensed period.
-It should be possible to remove everything in 20 minutes.
+All furniture must be removed outside the licensed period and when the pavement café is not operating within the licensed period.
 The materials used should, therefore, be lightweight in construction and portable, but stable enough to prevent collapse if accidentally walked into or overturned by a gust of wind.

 The design of the barrier should complement the character of the surrounding area and may be required to be of a specific design in order to maintain continuity along the street frontage.
-The colours and materials used for the enclosure should ensure that it is not visually dominant when viewed from further away but will allow key elements to stand out against the background when closer to it.
+The colours and materials used for the enclosure should ensure that it is not visually dominant in longer views but will allow key elements to stand out against the background in close up.

-Well maintained planters can be particularly attractive and could be used as part of the means of enclosure, but must be positioned within the licensed area and must be removable.
-In certain circumstances, it may be possible to use existing permanent street railings or planters as a suitable means of enclosure.
+Well maintained planters can be particularly attractive and could be used as part of the means of enclosure, but must be positioned within the licensed area.
+In certain circumstances, it may be possible to utilise existing street railings, planters and bins as a suitable means of enclosure.

 Furniture and its storage